vsoch/citelang/README.md

 ## Getting Started

-If you want to use CiteLang as an analysis library, jump into the mode detailed ⭐️ [Documentation](https://vsoch.github.io/citelang) ⭐️ or look specifically at the [Python API](https://vsoch.github.io/citelang/getting_started/user-guide.html#python).
+If you want to use CiteLang as an analysis library, jump into the more detailed ⭐️ [Documentation](https://vsoch.github.io/citelang) ⭐️ or look specifically at the [Python API](https://vsoch.github.io/citelang/getting_started/user-guide.html#python).
 As an example analysis, the [RSEPedia Software Ecosystem](https://rseng.github.io/rsepedia-analysis/) is a completed automated setup that parses and summarizes dependencies across the [Research Software Encyclopedia](https://rseng.github.io/software) weekly, and it's powered by CiteLang!
 You can do similar analyses or build your own tools using CiteLang.
 We will provide a small summary of the tools available here.